HomeEnterprise ITArtificial IntelligenceAt Microsoft Ignite 2023, AMD pushes AI into everything from cloud computing to PCs

 AI for Personal Computers

-For personal users, AMD has been working on the Ryzen AI, an AI accelerator that is part of their Ryzen 7000 Series processors.
+For personal computer users, AMD has been working on the Ryzen AI, an AI accelerator that is part of their Ryzen 7000 Series processors.
 This means that over 50 different computer models now have advanced AI capabilities built-in.

-AMD and Microsoft have already made these processors better by adding Windows Studio Effects, and they plan to keep working with software developers to bring new AI features to consumers, said the company.
+AMD and Microsoft have already made these processors better by adding Windows Studio Effects, and they plan to keep working with developers to bring new AI features to consumers, said the company.

 Get the day's headlines from Tech Observer straight in your inbox